 - 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
-Turn the ignition switch off, stop the engine and wait for 2 to 3 minutes. - 3.
-Park on a firm, level surface and lower the side stand. - 4.
+Turn the ignition switch to the OFF position and wait for 2 to 3 minutes. - 3.
+Place your motorcycle on a firm, level surface. - 4.
 Place a drain pan under the drain bolt.

 - 5. Remove the oil fill cap/dipstick, drain bolt, and sealing washer to drain the oil. - 6.
 Remove the oil filter with a filter wrench and let the remaining oil drain out.
-Make sure the prior seal is not stuck to the engine. - ➤ Discard the oil and oil filter at an approved recycling center.
+Make sure the prior seal is not stuck to the engine. - Discard the oil and oil filter at an approved recycling center.